Russia

 • Uruguay

-Visa Required
+Visa requirements

-Toll Roads in Russia
+Toll roads in Russia

-• Credit/Debit Cards: Most toll booths accept major credit/debit cards, including Visa and MasterCard.
+• Credit/debit cards: Most toll booths accept major credit/debit cards, including Visa and MasterCard.

-• Speed Limits: Urban areas: 60 km/h, rural roads: 90 km/h, highways: 110 km/h.
+• Speed limits: Urban areas: 60 km/h, rural roads: 90 km/h, freeways: 110 km/h.

 Weather in Russia